Constructions in Ramsey theory: Introduction

 A $k$-uniform hypergraph $H$ ($k$-graph for short) with vertex set $V$ is a collection of $k$-element subsets of $V$.
 We write $K^k_n$ for the complete $k$-uniform hypergraph on an $n$-element vertex set.
 Given $k$-graphs $F$, $G$, the \emph{Ramsey number} $r(F, G)$ is the minimum $N$ such that every red/blue coloring of the edges of $K^k_N$ results in a monochromatic red copy of $F$ or a monochromatic blue copy of $G$.

 In this paper, we study several problems in hypergraph Ramsey theory.
 We describe each problem in detail in its relevant section.
 Here we provide a brief summary.
 In Section \ref{clique}, we give new lower bounds on the classical Ramsey number $r(K^k_{k + 1},K^k_{n})$, improving the previous best known bounds obtained by the authors \cite{MS15}.
 In particular, we give the first superexponential lower bound for $r(K^4_{5},K^4_{n})$ since the problem was first explicitly stated by Erd\H os and Hajnal~\cite{EH72} in 1972.
 In Section \ref{rogers}, we establish a new upper bound for the hypergraph Erd\H os-Rogers function $f^k_{k+1, k+2}(N)$ that is an iterated logarithm function in $N$.
-More precisely, we construct $k$-graphs on $N$ vertices, with no copy of $K_{k+2}^k$ yet every set of $n$ vertices contains a copy of $K_{k+1}^k$ where $n$ is the $(k-13)$-fold iterated logarithm of $N$.
+More precisely, we construct $k$-graphs on $N$ vertices, with no copy of $K_{k+2}^k$, yet every set of $n$ vertices contains a copy of $K_{k+1}^k$ where $n$ is the $(k-13)$-fold iterated logarithm of $N$.
 This addresses questions posed by Dudek and the first author~\cite{DM} as well as by Conlon, Fox, and Sudakov~\cite{CFS14} and significantly improves the previous best known bound in~\cite{DM} of $n=O((\log N)^{1/(k-1)})$.
 In Section \ref{last} we study the Ramsey numbers for $k$-half-graphs versus cliques, generalizing the results of Erd\H os and Hajnal~\cite{EH72} about the 3-uniform Ramsey number of $K_4$ minus an edge versus a clique.
 The upper bound is a straightforward extension of the method in~\cite{EH72}, while the constructions are new.
-Finally in Section \ref{tt} we show how to transform Ramsey graphs to tournaments with no large transitive subtournament.
-While this transformation is very easy, and appears in the literature in other contexts, we observe that it gives explicit constructions of superpolynomial size for the Erd\H os-Moser problem about tournaments with no large transitive subtournament.
-Specifically, using the current best known explicit Ramsey graphs of Cohen~\cite{Cohen} and Chattopadhyay and Zuckerman~\cite{CZ}, we obtain explicit constructions of tournaments of size $2^{2^{(\log n)^c}}$ for some $c>0$ and $n$ large that contain no transitive subtournament of size $n$.

 All logarithms are base 2 unless otherwise stated.
 For the sake of clarity of presentation, we systematically omit floor and ceiling signs whenever they are not crucial.